kdakshina/json2jsont/README.md

 # json2json

 ## about
-json2json is a super simple json to json transformation module.
+json2jsont is a simple json to json transformation module.
 It takes a 'map' json data to transform input json data.
-The whole transformation happens in 20 lines of code,  yeah it is that simple.
+The whole transformation happens in 20 lines of code with a jsonpath module as dependency.

 ## mapfile